loopbackio/strong-soap/Readme.md

 - Start with the WSDL for the Web Service you want to invoke.
 For e.g the Weather Web Service http://wsf.cdyne.com/WeatherWS/Weather.asmx and the WSDL is http://wsf.cdyne.com/WeatherWS/Weather.asmx?WSDL

 - Create a new SOAP client from WSDL url using soap.createClient(url[, options], callback) API.
 Also supports a local filesystem path.
+An instance of `Client` is passed to the `soap.createClient` callback.
+It is used to execute methods on the soap service.
 ```
       var soap = require('strong-soap').soap;
       //wsdl of the Web Service this client is going to invoke.
 This can point to local wsdl as well.